-Priority Agency Request Explanation Location 13/26 DOB Address illegal conversions and uses of buildings Hire additional DOB inspectors for compliance and code enforcement, and hire auditors for applications 21/26 EDC Other public housing maintenance, staffing and management requests Increase funding to ensure all NYCHA community and senior centers remain open.
+Priority Agency Request Explanation Location 14/28 DOB Address illegal conversions and uses of buildings Hire additional DOB inspectors for compliance and code enforcement, including for illegal signage, and hire auditors for applications.
+18/28 NYCHA Improve public housing maintenance and cleanliness Provide more health and building inspectors for NYCHA facilities, in particular related to lead, mold, and bedbugs.
+19/28 NYCHA Other public housing maintenance, staffing and management requests Increase funding to ensure all NYCHA community and senior centers remain open.
 Maintain all current open space.
-23/26 EDC Improve public housing maintenance and cleanliness Provide more health and building inspectors for NYCHA facilities
+27/28 SBS Provide or expand business recovery assistance after an emergency Create grants, low-interest loans and other financial supports to assist small businesses in adapting to and recovering from the COVID-19 pandemic.